Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 ### Profile Tasks

+The "Profile Functions" folder contains the requests used to manage supported profile types.
+Each profile has it's own idiosyncrasies and settings that can be modified.
+Not all profile options are supported to be set or changed.

 #### "Get ServerSSL Profile by Name" Request

+This request retrieves a ServerSSL Profile on a device from it's name and populates the required environment variables for future calls, associating the profile with a virtual server for example.

 The inputs and outputs of the request are explained below: